Chapter 13. Semi-Diplomatic Transcriptions: Features Unique to Manuscript Playbooks

 If material is superscripted inside added material (i.e., superscripted with respect

-to other letters in the added material), then encode like this (using the case you
+to other letters in the added material), encode as follows:

 <add place="plc-above">y<hi rendition="rnd:superscript">e</hi>